 - 4.2.
 If suppliers want to present ROCs towards their obligations, they must do this on or before 1 September following the obligation period.
 Suppliers can present ROCs by submitting a compliance report using the Register. - 4.3.
 Suppliers must submit separate compliance reports for each obligation they have incurred (ie in England and Wales, Scotland and Northern Ireland).
 However, you may use ROCs we have issued under any of the Orders to meet any of your obligations.
 For example, you can use ROCs we have issued for generation in Northern Ireland towards an obligation in England and Wales. - 4.4.
 Suppliers can meet up to 25% of a given obligation using ROCs from generation in the previous obligation period.
 We refer to these as banked ROCs.
 For example, a supplier may meet up to 25% of its obligation in 2017-18 by presenting ROCs issued for 2016-17. - 4.5.
 Suppliers can meet up to 4% of an obligation by presenting ROCs issued for electricity generated from bioliquids.
 We refer to these as the bioliquid cap and bioliquid ROCs.
-However, there are a number of exceptions.
-Bioliquid ROCs from the following sources are exempt from the 4% cap: - Energy from waste with combined heat and power (CHP) - Advanced fuels (ie pyrolysis, gasification and anaerobic digestion) - Microgenerators (below 50 kW) - Qualifying CHP generating stations below 1 MWe
+However,

-&lt;sup>19 Article 7 of the ROO 2015, where 'specified day' is defined in Article 2.
+&lt;sup>17 Article 7 of the ROO 2015, where 'specified day' is defined in Article 2.

-&lt;sup>20 Article 14(2) of the ROO 2015.
+&lt;sup>18 Article 14(2) of the ROO 2015.

-&lt;sup>21 Article 14(3) of the ROO 2015, 13 of the NIRO 2009 (as amended), and Article 13 of the ROS 2009 (as amended).
+$^{19}$ Article 14(3) of the ROO 2015, 13 of the NIRO 2009 (as amended), and Article 13 of the ROS 2009 (as amended).